evanknapke/WavesFPS/README.md

 		Used under [dl-sounds license](https://www.dl-sounds.com/license/) which states that their music does not require any acknowledgements.

 ## Grade Earned
-We believe that we fulfilled all requirements in order to receive an A.
+I believe that I fulfilled all requirements in order to receive an A.

 - [x] D-1: Use standard mouse+keyboard or gamepad controls for your chosen view.
 - [x] D-2: Include terrain or obstacles that the player can climb up onto or jump over.